Skip to main content

 #

-The onReorder callback in the ReorderableListView, ReorderableListView.builder, ReorderableList and SliverReorderableList widgets used to require a manual correction for the second parameter, newIndex, in case the oldIndex is before the newIndex, due to the list of items shortening by one element in this case.
+The onReorder callback in the ReorderableListView, ReorderableListView.builder, ReorderableList, and SliverReorderableList widgets required a manual correction for the second parameter, newIndex, in case the oldIndex is before the newIndex because the list of items would be shortened by one element.

 dart